Skip to main content ↓

 Raise the objection before the prospect does

-There are always going to be companies (like startups and small businesses) that have firm budget-related objections, but it’s usually easier to identify this early in the sales process if pricing and budget are discussed first.
+There will always going to be companies (like startups and small businesses) with firm budget-related objections, but it’s usually easier to identify these early in the sales process if pricing and budget are discussed first.

-Once the objection comes up, it’s best to show how your service can solve their problems and prove value/ROI before leaning on a discount to overcome this objection.
+Once the objection comes up, it’s best to show how your service can solve their problems and prove value/ROI before leaning on a discount to overcome it.

 Jared Knotts, Lead Account Executive at Nutshell